hiralbhanu/Sentiment_Analyser/CITATION.md

 Cite as ...
-Group 38, Translator, September 2021
+Group 38, Sentiment Analyser, September 2021

 citation-version: 1.0.0 message: "Following is the format if you want to cite the software or system" authors: